XanatosX/ModularToolManager/docs/developer/plugin-logger-service.md

 ## How to use it

 This can be used like every other logging framework.
-To log a debug message [inject the service][how-to-inject-a-service] and use the following snippet to use it.
+To log a debug message [inject the service][how-to-inject-a-service] and use the following snippet to log something.

 >:information_source: Service was injected as `loggingService`